The price of self-acceptance can be steep when it requires you to cope with the aftermath of an accident or injury.

 Twice a month, GAWWLOP member-only content will include posts, podcast episodes, downloads, or worksheets that I use with my personal development and biz clients.
 Perfect for the gal looking to game-up a start-up biz or gear up a blog arsenal.
 There’s also some nifty GAWWLOP swag!

 It takes a village.
-A HUGE thank you to my awesome friends and clients who took time to write me a review/recommendation on Facebook.
+A HUGE thank you to my awesome friends and clients who took the time to write me a review/recommendation on Facebook.

 A massively HUGE thank you to my fellow writers who also wrote reviews, especially those whose work I absolutely ADORE and look up to (looking at you Kamga and Jas, I hope to be on your level soon, just watch me because I’m on my way).